 - How to think positive when depressed

 The blog post is a review of the topic and information shared.
 The episode includes interviews and real-life examples (plus it’s a great narrative style podcast episode).
 Have a listen!

 In fact, it’s more important than ever to see hope and positivity in the world.

 Just a note about this episode, we do talk about depression.
 This episode is meant as an information resource only, and not for diagnostic or treatment purposes.
 If you’re experiencing depression, please talk to your healthcare provider.

-First let’s talk about what it is, and why we need it (actually we need it more than we even realize), then we’ll get into how to do it.
+First let’s talk about what optimism is, and why we need it (actually we need it more than we even realize).
+Then we’ll get into how to do it.

 Optimism vs Positivity